ssec-jhu/base-template/CONTRIBUTING.md

 ## Making Changes

 - **Coding Standards**: Follow PEP 8 for Python code (or your organization’s standards).
-Use `tox -e check-style` to ensure code formatting aligns with the repository’s requirements.
+Use `make format` and `make check-style` to ensure code formatting aligns with the repository’s requirements.
 - **Testing**: Ensure your changes pass all tests.
-Include relevant tests for any new features you add.
+Include relevant tests for any new features you add, run `make test` to run the test suite.
 - **Documentation**: Update the documentation for any significant code changes.
 This includes comments, docstrings, and relevant updates to the `README.md`.
+Ensure the documentation builds correctly by running `make docs` and checking the output.

 ## Keeping Your Fork Updated